TL;DR: Ok, there is a video on gvSIG Festival on diversity that cover most of the contents here.

 You feel ready to improve diversity on your team.
 So you open a job offer with inclusive language and look very carefully the CVs received to choose someone different that will improve diversity on your team.

 Stop there.
 No matter how tempting it is, don’t start by hiring a junior.
 That frequently leads to isolation.

 There are many reasons why your team is not diverse.
 Are you sure you solved all of those problems already?
 Is your team ready?
 You don’t want to introduce an inexperienced junior on a team that is not used to diversity.
 Really, you don’t want that.

 Instead, you can invest a bit more and start by hiring a pair: a senior and a junior.
 The senior already knows the industry and knows what to expect.
 And she can mentor the junior so she doesn’t feel so lonely.
 Make sure they are a good match and can work together successfully.

 Don’t start by hiring a junior woman.
 Better by pairs: senior and junior

 You may think this strategy is not what your company will benefit most.
 But remember again: the ROI of diversity is high.
 Even if you don’t really care if the women in your team are comfortable and want to stay, you want them to, because it is profitable for you.

 Also, increase diversity in many dimensions.
 Consider not only gender but also LGBTQi+, ethnicity, physical challenge,… They all know how hard it is to be isolated on an homogeneous team, so they can help each other even if their reasons to be discriminated are different.

 Make sure the evolution is fair

-Don’t push women to management, commercial or administrative tracks (unless they ask for it).
+Don’t push women to glue work, management, commercial or administrative tracks (unless they ask for it).
 It is very common to force women to pursue less technical tasks, something men don’t usually experience.
 Make sure you don’t have this bias and sponsor women on the IT track.
 If they survived to be on IT, it is because they want to be on IT.